Kisky3/TOEIC/README.md

 2.`fire extinguisher`: a smallish mental container with water or chemicals inside for putting out a fire.

 3.`lease`: a contract by which a landlord rents land, buildings, etc to others for a specified time.

+4.`mortgage`: a legal pledge of property to a creditor as security for the payment of a loan or debt.